projectcalico/calico/docs/source/redhat-opens-install.rst

 Before starting this you will need the following:

--  One or more machines running RHEL 7, with OpenStack Juno or Kilo installed.
+-  One or more machines running RHEL 7, with OpenStack Juno, Kilo or Liberty installed.
 -  SSH access to these machines.
 -  Working DNS between these machines (use ``/etc/hosts`` if you don't have DNS on your network).